mukulljangid/graphQL_hasura/graphql_blog.md

 ### Conclusion

 - No developer would have ever thought that hitting an API and forming a request (as a query) by just clicking around would be so easy.
-Thank you for following along.
+Thank you for following along. *This conclusion should be longer and summarize the blog.
+Also include applications of concepts explored in this vlog.